CarlKCarlK/range-set-blaze/README.md

 A crate for efficiently manipulating ['clumpy'][1] sets of integers using [set operations] such as `union`, `intersection`, and `difference`.
 The integers can be any size ([`u8`] to [`u128`]) and may be signed ([`i8`] to [`i128`]).

-The main struct is [`RangeSetInt`], a set of integers.
+The crate's main struct is [`RangeSetInt`], a set of integers.
 See the [`RangeSetInt` documentation] for details.

 > Unlike the standard [`BTreeSet`] and [`HashSet`], [`RangeSetInt`] does not store every integer in the set.
 Rather, it stores sorted & disjoint ranges of integers in a cache-efficient [`BTreeMap`].
 It differs from other interval libraries (that we know of) by being specialized and optimized for integer elements.

-> We can construct a [`RangeSetInt`] from unsorted & redundant, integers (or ranges).
+> We can construct a [`RangeSetInt`] from unsorted & redundant integers (or ranges).
 If the inputs are 'clumpy', construction will [linear][1] in the number of inputs and set operations will speed up [quadratically][1].

-The main trait is [`SortedDisjoint`].
+The crate's main trait is [`SortedDisjoint`].
 It is implemented by iterators of sorted & disjoint ranges of integers.
 See the [`SortedDisjoint` documentation] for details.

-> With [`SortedDisjoint`] we can perform set operations in one pass through the ranges and with minimal (constant) memory.
+> With any [`SortedDisjoint`] we can perform set operations in one pass through the ranges and with minimal (constant) memory.
 It enforces the "sorted & disjoint" constraint at compile time.
 This trait is inspired by the `SortedIterator` trait from the [sorted_iter](https://crates.io/crates/sorted_iter) crate. [`SortedDisjoint`] differs from its inspiration by specializing on disjoint integer ranges.

 [`u8`]: https://doc.rust-lang.org/std/primitive.u8.html
 [`u128`]: https://doc.rust-lang.org/std/primitive.u128.html